Di0go/DiogOS/README.md

 make run
 ```

-Feel free to edit the Makefile to your liking and use!
+Feel free to edit the Makefile to your liking!